 Thus, we live in an age where everyone is trying to grasp at as much personal autonomy as they can.
 It is then hardly surprising that most people cannot justify someone willingly and actively giving up so much of it.

 So, then, submission, to the minds of the majority, must be a character flaw – the mark of someone with no back bone, someone who cannot think for themselves, who looks to others because they are not strong enough to stand on their own and decide for themselves.
 3 There is no more scathing criticism than that in the modern day and age.

 In truth, however, submission is neither a product of oppression or weakness.
 4 In fact, it takes a very strong person to embrace that part of their nature, despite the societal pressures to the contrary.
-Just because a sub defers to their dom does not mean that translates to other areas of life – as Persephone Bell said, 5 just you try and give someone else’s submissive an order, and see what happens.
+Just because a sub defers to their dom does not mean that translates to other areas of life – just you try and give someone else’s submissive an order, and see what happens.
 I assure you, you won’t get meek compliance.

 Submissives are very often formidable people and, just because they trust and respect me enough to submit to me, isn’t a reason for me to think any less of them.
 On the contrary, their submission frequently leads me to look to how I can be a better domme, and make the best use of that trust and respect.

 1. Robert L. Klein, ‘Age, Sex, and Task Difficulty as Predictors of Social Conformity‘ 27(2) Journal of Gerontology pp. 229-236.

 3. This is probably a more commonly a criticism of submissive men, but I will write about that in a separate post.